irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 The code that generated results presented in Chapter 4 of the paper can be executed from these notebooks:

 * `1.
-Experiments for France Dataset.ipynb` - By running all the cell in this notebook, it will train and test the proposed method and other benchmark methods on France dataset.
+Experiments for France Dataset.ipynb` - By running all the cells in this notebook, it will train and test the proposed method and other benchmark methods on France dataset.
 * `2.
-Experiments for Turkey Dataset.ipynb` - By running all the cell in this notebook, it will train and test the proposed method and other benchmark methods on Turkey dataset.
+Experiments for Turkey Dataset.ipynb` - By running all the cells in this notebook, it will train and test the proposed method and other benchmark methods on Turkey dataset.
 * `3.
-Time Series Cross Validation for France Dataset.ipynb` - By running all the cell in this notebook, it will train and test the proposed method and other benchmark methods on France dataset.
+Time Series Cross Validation for France Dataset.ipynb` - By running all the cells in this notebook, it will train and test the proposed method and other benchmark methods on France dataset.
 * `4.
-Time Series Cross Validation for Turkey Dataset.ipynb` - By running all the cell in this notebook, it will train and test the proposed method and other benchmark methods on Turkey dataset.
+Time Series Cross Validation for Turkey Dataset.ipynb` - By running all the cells in this notebook, it will train and test the proposed method and other benchmark methods on Turkey dataset.
 * `5.
-Comparative Experiments for France Dataset.ipynb` - By running all the cell in this notebook, it will do the comparative experiment on France dataset.
+Comparative Experiments EEMD_BO_LSTM.ipynb` - By running all the cells in this notebook,  a comparative experiment of the EEMD BO LSTM will be conducted.
 * `6.
-Comparative Experiments for Turkey Dataset.ipynb`- By running all the cell in this notebook, it will do the comparative experiment of Turkey dataset.
+Comparative Experiments EMD_ENN.ipynb`- By running all the cells in this notebook, a comparative experiment of the EMD ENN will be conducted.